ofakhri860/GCData-Project/README.md

 ## Accelerometers Data Project
 ####Course Project:

-The purpose of this README.md is to give a brief description of this project, its goals and to briefly describe the scripts and their functions towards the dataset.
+The purpose of this README.md is to give a brief description of this project, its goals and to briefly describe the script and its function towards the dataset.

-This project is an exercise to demonstrate my ability to collect, work with, and clean a data set.
+This project is an exercise to demonstrate my ability to collect, work with, and clean a dataset.
 I have prepared a tidy data that can be used for later analysis.
-This repo will contain a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data, its called CodeBook.md.
+This repo will contain a code book which describes the variables, the data, and any transformations or work that I performed to clean up the dataset, its called CodeBook.md.

 ####Background: